In this guide 8 sections

 The evidence for HRT in menopausal insomnia is direct and substantial.
 By restoring stable oestrogen and progesterone levels, HRT addresses the root cause rather than symptoms alone.
 It stabilises your hypothalamic thermostat, restores GABA signalling, and re-anchors your circadian rhythm.
 Women on HRT consistently report improved sleep quality and reduced vasomotor awakenings.

 The decision to pursue HRT is personal and involves consideration of individual risk factors, family history, and medical history.
-This is a conversation for your GP or women’s health specialist, not a decision to make independently.
+This is a conversation for your doctor or women’s health specialist, not a decision to make independently.
 But if you’re experiencing severe menopausal insomnia, HRT deserves serious consideration and discussion with a practitioner informed about menopause management.

 Environmental Cooling Strategies